About Blog Contact Pey

 Seller’s Insight

 Bannockburn sellers consistently benefit from a motivated buyer pool that specifically seeks this neighborhood.
-The combination of Whitman schools, wooded lots, and CCT access is genuinely irreplaceable in the DC market.
+The combination of Whitman schools, wooded lots, and Glen Echo and C&O Canal access is genuinely irreplaceable in the DC market.

 Original MCM character is your competitive advantage.
 Don’t renovate to generic before selling — the right buyer will pay a premium for authentic architecture.
 Present it well and price it right.